melahn/java-trace-visualizer/README.md

 ## Build and CI/CD Notes

-The artifact is published to both the Maven Central Repository and as a GitHub Package using the [Deploy GitHub Workflow](https://github.com/melahn/java-trace-visualizer/blob/main/.github/workflows/deploy.yml).  **NOTE**: This step occurs after the first release is created.
+### Build Notes

 The artifact is built automatically whenever code is pushed or pulled, using the [Build GitHub Workflow](https://github.com/melahn/java-trace-visualizer/blob/main/.github/workflows/build.yml).

 The artifact can also be built locally using the default maven build profile.
 This has been tested with Maven 3.8.3 though other versions >= 3 should also work.

-You will see a warning
+### Deploy Notes

+The artifact is published to both the Maven Central Repository and as a GitHub Package using the [Deploy GitHub Workflow](https://github.com/melahn/java-trace-visualizer/blob/main/.github/workflows/deploy.yml).  **NOTE**: This step occurs after the first release is created.

+### Class Diagram Notes

+The [class diagram image file](./doc/generated/class-diagram.png) is generated from the [PUML source file](src/doc/class-diagram.puml) during the build, whether that happens locally or in the [GitHub workflow](.github/workflows/build.yml).
+The GitHub workflow automatically commits that image file to make sure the source and image are always in sync.
+Thus, there is no need for you to commit the image file yourself.
+If fact, if you try, you may need to resolve a git merge conflict later.

+### Warnings

+When the shaded jar is built by the maven-shade-plugin there is a warning produced like this...

 ```text
      target/classes (Is a directory)
 ```

-when the shaded jar is built.
-This warning is due to a long-standing issue where the shade plugin checks if a classpath element is a jar, and if it is not, swallows useful error information, instead printing out a meaningless warning '(Is a directory)'.
-See <https://issues.apache.org/jira/browse/MSHADE-376>

-See <https://github.com/melahn/maven-shade-plugin> if you want to install your own version of the plugin, with a fix.
+This warning is due to a long-standing issue where the shade plugin checks if a classpath element is a jar, and if it is not, swallows useful error information.
+It instead prints out this meaningless warning.
+See <https://issues.apache.org/jira/browse/MSHADE-376> for more details.
+See <https://github.com/melahn/maven-shade-plugin> if you want to install your own version of the plugin, with a fix that eliminates this warning.